-Applicants sometimes like to ‘delegate’ the responsibility to others for providing information necessary to complete their background check.
-Because of privacy issues and in order to get the most accurate information, Justifacts’ Verification Specialists require that the actual candidate provide his/her own personal information.
+Sometimes, applicants like to ‘delegate’ the responsibility to others for providing information necessary to complete their background check.
+In order to get the most accurate information and around privacy issues, Justifacts’ Verification Specialists require that the actual candidate provide his/her own personal information.
 It helps a great deal if applicants are prepared with information about their past experience and have certain relevant information on hand.

 A verification specialist needed additional information for a degree confirmation and contacted the applicant.
 When the Verification Specialist asked for the name of the school where the applicant graduated, the conversation was as follows:

 Applicant: “Grandma, what was the name of that place you put me in so I could graduate?”

 Grandma couldn’t remember.

 Verification Specialist: “What about the graduation year?”

 Applicant: “Grandma, what year did I get out of that program?”

 Applicant: “Well, I’m going to have to call you back.
 Grandma doesn’t know anything.”

 A Verification Specialist needed to get an applicant’s social security number and graduation date to assist in a verification.
 The applicant responded, “I don’t have that information, can I have my mom call you back?”